MattCSmith/Project-365/README.md

 #### **Project:** Challenged.Dev - Next.js FrontEnd

 So today I spent a bunch of time setting up Next.js with Contentful & Netlify.
 Still have a bit of experiementing to do, but its looking like a great option for the front end.

+## Day 80
+#### **Project:** Challenged.Dev - Next.js FrontEnd

+Today I did some more experiementing with Next.js and for the most part I have been really enjoying it.
+Figured out how to integrate it with Contentful headless CMS in the way I want to use it.
+Now that I have explored Next, I think tomorrow I can actually start working on rebuilding the Front End.